shinderohitt/shinderohitt.github.io/content/blog/visualizing-universe-time-relativeness.md

 One billion grains of rice next to each other would be 20,000,000 feet.
 About 6,400 kilometers.
 Two rows of grains from a north point to the south of India -- from Shimla to Kanyakumari.
 In this distance, we can  have about 4 million people on ground next each other head to toe.

-To recap:
+**Recap**:

-- **One thousand**: Two rows of rice grain in your room from wall to wall in your bedroom
+- **One thousand**: One row of rice grains in your room from one wall to the next wall in your bedroom
-- **One million**: Twenty thousand rows in your room, or a single row between your home and office (6.4 kilometers)
+- **One million**: Ten thousand rows in your room, or a single row between your home and office (6.4 kilometers)
-- **One billion**: two rows of grain from the north end of india till its south end.
+- **One billion**: One row of grains from the north end of India till its south end.

 #### Volume
 - **Thousand**: We can fit about 1000 grains of rice in a cube inch.